 When I finally made it to South Dakota last summer (state #47 in my travels!), one of the sites I was most excited to see was the Crazy Horse monument.

-The reason I was so excited is kind of silly.
-In my former job, I tested educational software.
-One of the games I tested was a video of the Crazy Horse monument.
-I had to watch those videos hundreds – no, thousands – of times, so they became burned in my brain.
-Going to actually visit Crazy Horse became an odd thrill.
+Why was I so excited?
+Well, it’s kind of silly.
+Years ago in my former job, I worked on educational software.
+One of the games I tested was a video designed to teach kids about the Crazy Horse monument.
+I had to watch those videos thousands of times, so they became burned in my brain.
+Going to actually visit Crazy Horse in person became an odd thrill.

 What is the Crazy Horse Memorial?